 Pinniped Pollution Project

 The Pinniped Pollution Project (PPP) is a grant-funded program that focuses on ocean pollution and its effects on local marine mammals and the environment.
 This program is limited to 4th and 5th graders and is approximately 2 hours long.
 The program is free for accepted schools, but they will need to provide and pay transportation upfront for which PMMC will reimburse (up to $300) after the program.
+In order to receive reimbursement for bussing: when submitting your invoices please specify either in the document or a letter the organization that Pacific Marine Mammal Center is to reimburse – School, School District or Bus Company along with the address and contact phone number.
 Send the invoice for the bus service to email@example.com.

 The PPP runs only 10:00 am – 12:00 pm Monday – Friday.
 One classroom will be permitted per day.
 Preference will be given (but is not restricted) to Title 1 schools.
 If your application is not accepted, we may contact you regarding possible program options.